raj347/SimpleAutoComplPop/README.md

 ## Advanced Features

-There're some advanced features based on SimpleAutoComplPop's lightweight core.
-Check it out if you are interested.
-They will not be loaded into vim if you don't use them.
+I'm planning on add some advanced features based on SimpleAutoComplPop's lightweight core, while these features will not be loaded into vim if you don't use them.

 ### `<Plug>(sacp_cache_fuzzy_omnicomplete)`